Pavitra554/Pavitra554/README.md

 # Hey there,my self Pavitra Behara 👨‍💻

--  I’m interested in Web Development yet till
--  I’m currently learning Next.js and Redux
+-  I’m currently learning React Native.
--  I'm learning java as well...
-I have been learned the C language.
+-  I'm learning java and DSA as well...💪
 -  And the most important thing I ❤️ what I do...
 -  I ❤️ to learn new technologies
 -  Self learner....🙌🙌